wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 In order for Facebook to be aware of your newly created app, you need to connect them together.

-First, you'll need to create a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) to authorise Facebook to use your application, you can do this with the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli).
+First, you'll need to create a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) to authorise Facebook to use your application, you can do this with the [Vonage CLI](https://github.com/Vonage/vonage-cli).

-Open your terminal and ensure that you are in the root of your application folder.
+Open your terminal and ensure that you are at the root of your application folder.

-Using the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) run the following command:
+Using the [Vonage CLI](https://github.com/Vonage/vonage-cli) run the following command:

 ```bash
 nexmo jwt:generate private.key exp=$(($(date +%s)+86400)) application_id=VONAGE_APPLICATION_ID